tuncpolat/jwt-auth-nodejs/README.md

 ============

 This is a node.js (express) JWT authorization and authentication REST API inspired by this [blogpost by Hasura](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/)
-Read my blog post to get indepth inside
+Read my blog post to get in-depth inside.

 ## Features
 - Register user